SecOpsPete/cybersecurity-tools/process-investigation-windows/README.md

-# 🛠️ Malware Triage: Analyze and Investigate Suspicious Processes with PowerShell
+# 🛠️ Analyze and Investigate Suspicious Processes with PowerShell

 This lab provides a hands-on walkthrough for identifying, analyzing, and investigating a potentially suspicious process on a Windows system.
 The process includes gathering metadata, validating the digital signature, computing a hash for online reputation checks, and, if needed, safely terminating the process.